 - The Boat That Rocked: One character catches the bouquet, frowns at it, and tosses it to another character.
 That character tosses it to another, then another, seeing how no one wants to get married.

-- At the end of Clueless, the girls have a minor catfight over Ms Geist's bouquet.
-Helped by the rather large bet on who would get the bouquet.
+- At the end of Clueless, the girls have a minor catfight over Ms. Geist's bouquet.
+It's helped by the rather large bet on who would get the bouquet.

 - In Addams Family Values, Debbie the Gold Digger tosses the bouquet at her and Uncle Fester's wedding, and of all people, Wednesday catches it.
 However, she promptly notes, "It's not binding."